Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 • Parent Data Subject - Information relating to CPS including contractual agreements, policy documents, meeting agendas, meeting minutes, any correspondence related to CPS and its actions, reports of any nature prepared for CPS including financial statements and budget reports, any advice received by CPS, or any other such detail which exists as a function of its legal existence and relevant legal requirements.

-• Current Clients - Information on current clients including contact details and use of CPS services which is needed by CPS in order to carry out its mandate of providing services itemised under para 1 of this PAIA manual.
+• Current Clients - Details on current clients, including contact information and usage of CPS services, are necessary for CPS to fulfil its mandate as outlined in paragraph 1 of this PAIA manual.

-• Previous Clients - These data subjects are previous clients of CPS who wish to retain contact with CPS in order to receive newsletters, re-establish business, etc. Information relating thereto includes:
+• Previous Clients - These data subjects are previous clients of CPS who wish to retain contact with CPS to receive newsletters, re-establish business, etc. Information relating thereto includes:

-1. All static information such as names, ID number, date of birth, gender, etc.
+1. All static information such as names, ID numbers, date of birth, gender, etc.

 3. Contact information.